rohitashwachaks/megamind/docs/prompt.md

 # PROMPT

-Refer to the `docs/` for reference to build a project that is a PWA wrapper for Open source courses.
+Refer to the `docs/` for reference to update the project.

 # STEPS

-1. Refer and understand the document `docs/design.md`
+1. Refer and understand the documents in `docs/`
-2. Save relevant links in a file under `reference_files`
-3. Analyse the links and the MIT OCW website to understand structure
+2. Complete pto Phase-1 : A basic functioning PWA with a decoupled frontend and backend, with a MongoDB for storing data
-4. Code the project - seperate front end and back end and put them in different directories
+3. Code the project - separate front end and back end and put them in different directories
-5. Review and critique the code and documentation generated.
+4. Review and critique the code and documentation generated.
-6. Update the code and document to fix the pointers raised in the last step
+5. Update the code and document to fix the pointers raised in the last step

 # RULES

 - Do not overengineer the code
 - Keep the code simple and maintainable
 - Follow best practices
-- Use the latest and most stable technologies
-- Use the latest and most stable frameworks
-- Use the latest and most stable libraries
-- Use the latest and most stable tools
+- Document code thoroughly